openalloc/SwiftSeriesResampler/README.md

 ## SeriesResampler

-This example shows resampling market value data in a time series from 5 *non-uniform* intervals to 8 *uniform intervals* in the target coordinate space, as depicted in the charts.
+This example shows the resampling of market value data in a time series from 5 *non-uniform* intervals to 8 *uniform intervals* in the target, as depicted in the charts.

 <img src="https://github.com/openalloc/SwiftSeriesResampler/blob/main/Images/example.png" width="1149" height="397"/>